 “Bill 132 is relevant to the entire university community.
-Not only is it important that all students, faculty, and staff know about the reforms to sexual violence policies and the specific procedures; each member of the campus community has a responsibility to eliminate sexual violence both within and outside of the university,” Dr. Singh tells us.
+It’s important that students, faculty, and staff all know about the reforms.
+Each member of the campus community has a responsibility to eliminate sexual violence,” Dr. Singh tells us.

-It is important to know the changes that are being made, but it is more important to recognize that procedural changes do not change the ideologies our society has adopted in regards to sexual assault and sexual violence.
+It is important to know the changes that are coming.
+But it’s more important to recognize that procedural changes don’t change our society’s view of sexual violence.

 “Sexual violence is a broader systemic problem, not just one that persists within the confines of the university community.”

 “What needs to change is beyond the scope of the legislation in many ways.
 Sexual violence is a broader systemic problem, not just one that persists within the confines of the university community.
-In addition, it is a problem that requires far more than individualized responses and reforms, such as the provision of counseling or improved investigations, to tackle.
-Thus, reporting will be far more relevant in a future context where survivors feel safe and supported enough to make formal reports and adjudications are conducted in a more gender equitable context.
+In addition, it is a problem that requires far more than individualized responses and reforms.
+The provision of counseling or improved investigations, for example.
+Thus, reporting will be far more relevant in a future context where survivors feel safe and supported.
 We are not at that point now,” suggests Dr. Singh.

-Minister Tracy MacCharles, responsible for Woman’s Issues and Accessibility in Ontario, insists that Bill 132 will continue to raise awareness about sexual violence and harassment through campaigns and educational projects.
+Minister Tracy MacCharles, responsible for Woman’s Issues and Accessibility in Ontario, insists Bill 132 will continue to raise awareness about sexual violence and harassment.